Azure/BlobNFS-wsl2/README.md

 ## Overview

 This project is a collection of helper scripts to help you setup a Windows Subsystem for Linux (WSL) environment to mount Azure Blob NFS storage containers and export them to Windows via Samba.
 > **Note**
+> Samba is used to export the mounted blob nfs storage container to Windows since accessing the mounted blob nfs storage container directly from Windows is seen to give lower performance.

+> **Note**
 > This is work in progress.
 Please check back for updates.